 - 1. Review zoning and other levers to enable higher densities and more flexible use of land within the existing and new urban areas in appropriate locations identified in the Spatial Plan. - 2.
-Use the Grow Well Whaiora Urban Growth Partnership to improve alignment and coordination to unlock joint priority development areas, including: - > Ladies Mile - > Five Mile Urban Corridor - > Queenstown Town Centre to Frankton Corridor - > Southern Corridor - > Wānaka Town Centre to Three Parks Corridor - > Hāwea. - Undertake structure plans for future urban areas identified in the Spatial Plan, including identifying infrastructure triggers needed to enable and sequence new growth areas.
+Use the Grow Well Whaiora Urban Growth Partnership to improve alignment and coordination to unlock joint priority development areas, including: - > Ladies Mile - > Five Mile Urban Corridor - > Queenstown Town Centre to Frankton Corridor - > Southern Corridor - > Wānaka Town Centre to Three Parks Corridor - > Southern Wānaka. - 3.
+Undertake structure plans for future urban areas identified in the Spatial Plan, including identifying infrastructure triggers needed to enable and sequence new growth areas.
 Ensure the development of future urban areas prioritise the delivery of affordable housing options. - 4.
 Investigate the use of alternative funding and financing tools to accelerate infrastructure delivery. - 5.
 Establish a coordinated programme that draws together central government, community providers, iwi and council projects and initiatives to improve affordable housing outcomes.

-Outcome 2: Public transport, walking and cycling are everyone's first travel choice
+Outcome 2: Public transport, walking and cycling is the preferred option for daily travel

 Rapid growth, car dependence and dispersed, lowdensity settlements mean the current transport network does not provide sufficient choice, reliability or meet future needs.
 A new approach is required that focuses on moving people, not cars.
 This will require creating a resilient, sustainable and safe transport network where public transport, walking and cycling are everyone's first transport choice.
+STRATEGY 5: Ensure land use is concentrated, mixed and integrated with transport More people can travel by public transport, walking and cycling if land use activities are concentrated, more mixed and better integrated with a multi-modal transport network.
+Activities that generate a high number of trips need to be located where they can be easily accessed by existing and planned public transport, walking and cycling infrastructure and services.